bwann/homelab/FAQ.md

 I think I estimated around $300 for the HELMER cabinet, all the extra metal, acyrlic, switch, router, cabling, screws and hardware.
-Then what each individual system cost, in terms of motherboard + RAM + drives cost.
+Then what each individual system cost, in terms of motherboard + RAM + drives.

 ### How much power does it draw?